ozkary/web-engineering/app/README.md

 > if you see an error `next: not found`  run this command `npx next --version` to install next

 > If there are additional errors, and you want to start clean run `npm cache clean --force` to clear the cache or run `rm -rf node_modules` to remove the node_modules folder.
 After this, run `npm i` again

+> There is no Login component yet, so you should be able to click on `See Dashboard` to load the other pages.